Contrastive Consolidation of Top-Down Modulations Achieves Sparsely Supervised Continual Learning: Implementation Details

 \paragraph{Orthogonalization} We virtually constrain the number of batches to the actual number of samples divided by the batch size.
 Let $\mathcal{C}_t$ be the set of classes available at session $t$.
 For each batch, we sample uniformly (with replacement) $c\sim\mathcal{C}_t$.
 Let $X_c$ be the set of training samples of class $c$ and $X_{\neg c}$ be all other samples available at session $t$.
 Then, with probability 0.5, each class is sampled uniformly from $X_c$, or class $X_{\neg c}$ otherwise.

 \paragraph{Consolidation} The projector $h$ is a three-layer MLP (dimensions \texttt{2028, 2048, 2048}) with ReLU activation and BatchNorm in the hidden layers.
 The predictor $p$ for \lmi, CaSSLe and PNR is a two-layer MLP (dimensions \texttt{2048, 2048}) with ReLU activation and BatchNorm in the input layer.
-All projectors and predcitors are reset at end of each session.
+All projectors and predictors are reset at the end of each session.

 For SupCon, we use a two-layer MLP (dimensions \texttt{2048, 128}) with ReLU activation and BatchNorm in the input layer, and we use a temperature of $0.1$ in the softmax.

 As augmentations, we use

 although Solarize is only applied for even views ($v \text{ mod } 2 = 0$).